 Primary materials:

 Legislation and case law.
 These are the building blocks of our laws.
-General parameters are set with legislation (statues and regulations), and the way judges interpret and apply legislation in their decision-making builds the body of case law known as common law.
+General parameters are set with legislation (statutes and regulations), and the way judges interpret and apply legislation in their decision-making builds the body of case law known as common law.

 Secondary materials:

-Referred to as ‘commentary’, meaning text books, articles or other online sources that describe and contextualize primary law to help people interpret and understand it.
+Referred to as ‘commentary’, meaning textbooks, articles, or other online sources that describe and contextualize primary law to help people interpret and understand it.

 Legislation: